mwboiss/database-exercises/README.md

-This repository is for performing an exercise in using mysql and git/github.
+This repository is for performing exercises in using mysql and git/github for Codeup.